 Spring has sprung!

-Right now I am all about spring treats like carrot cake cupcakes, lemon loaf, and pineapple upside down cake.
+Right now I am all about spring recipes like carrot cake cupcakeslemon loaf, and pineapple upside down cake.
 These kinds of flavors just scream spring to me!

 Same goes for coconut.
 For some reason I always associate coconut with this time of year.